luisdiaz1997/jax-js/FEATURES.md

 | `custom_batching`    | 🔴      | core engine feature                             |
 | `Array`              | 🟢      |                                                 |

 Array primitives need to be called with methods like `a.add(b)` / `a.mul(b)` instead of `a + b` and `a * b` as in Python, which has overloading.

 Several other Array convenience methods are supported like `Array.min()` and `Array.sum()`, although some of them are only available in the `jax.numpy` namespace.
 This is for performance and to simplify the core Array prototype, since there's a bit of cruft there with esoteric methods like `Array.ptp()` — feel free to submit an issue if you disagree.

 ## [`jax.numpy` module](https://docs.jax.dev/en/latest/jax.numpy.html)

 **Data types:** We only support data types that can be efficiently worked with on the web.
-[Type promotion](https://docs.jax.dev/en/latest/type_promotion.html) behave similarly as in JAX, with "weak types" encoded in the compiler IR.
+[Type promotion](https://docs.jax.dev/en/latest/type_promotion.html) behaves similarly as in JAX, with "weak types" encoded in the compiler IR.

 | Data type     | CPU (debug) | Wasm | WebGPU |
 | ------------- | ----------- | ---- | ------ |